Abir10101/docs/kubernates.md

 - What are differnet types of probes and their usecases?
 - What are initContainers?
 - What is Taints and Tolerant?
-- What are the usecases of Labels and Selectors?
+- What are Labels and Selectors?
 - What are the types of services in k8s?
 - What is StorageClass?
 - What are the components of StorageClass?